Please read this entire page before beginning the application process!

 As stated above, you will be asked to describe your previous research experience, provide a brief, but detailed, overview of your proposed summer project, and how this work fits into your educational and career goals.
 It should provide an overview of what you plan to do, and why it will be useful.
 This statement, along with your application, will be reviewed and evaluated by your mentor and by a member of the faculty in the project field.

 Recommendations are completed online with the application form.
 The online application will request recommender contact information from the student.
 The recommender will then be emailed directly and asked to submit their recommendation into the online system.
-Students are required to submit three letters of recommendation.
-At least two should be from faculty members in the relevant field.
+Students are required to submit two letters of recommendation.
+At least one should be from a faculty member in the relevant field.
 Your prospective Caltech mentor will complete a separate evaluation and should not write a letter of recommendation.
 Recommendations are also due on February 1st so submit your recommender information well in advance.

 Awards will be announced on March 1.
 Students will receive e-mail notification of the outcome of their applications and instructions and forms required to accept the award.